openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

 about other potential areas of research.

-Permissible uses of learner data are subject to your membership agreement with edX, the edX `privacy policy`_, and the edX best practices for learner communications, (each as updated from time to time), and all applicable privacy and data security laws.
+Permissible uses of learner data are subject to your membership agreement with edX, the edX `privacy policy`_, and the edX `best practices for communicating with learners`_, (each as updated from time to time), and all applicable privacy and data security laws.

 * Use of learner data in academic research should be reviewed by your